 For most healthy adults, the flu means a painful week in bed with a fever, headache and aching joints – but in some cases it can be more serious, and even fatal.
 Protecting yourself against the virus with a flu shot at the start of each winter is advisable for all Australians.

 For those with a higher risk of complications from the flu (such as the elderly, young children, people with certain medical conditions including diabetes, and those who are pregnant) the flu vaccine is particularly important.

 The flu vaccine is made from influenza virus that has been specially grown, killed (deactivated) and purified.
 The vaccine tricks the body into thinking it has been invaded and stimulates the immune system to act.

-The body then creates antibodies – proteins that recognise and fight off germs.
-That means if you catch the flu virus after you have been immunised, your body will recognise it and be able to immediately produce the right antibodies to fight it.
+The body then creates antibodies; proteins that recognise and fight off germs.
+This means if you catch the flu virus after you have been immunised, your body will recognise it and be able to immediately produce the right antibodies to fight it.

 It may take up to two weeks for your immunity to build up fully after you have had the flu vaccine, which is why it’s recommended to get your shot early on in the cooler season.